-The Fourth of July and the Definition of Freedom
+The Fourth of July and Freedom

 I got up a little early this morning to catch the ships coming up the Narrows under the Verrazzano Bridge as they made their way to Manhattan.
 Ships from everywhere in the world, including Italy, and one in particular, named after the explorer whose name this country bears, Amerigo Vespucci.
-Legend has it that my uncle, now deceased, who served in the Italian Navy, had spent some time on that ship, probably in a ceremonial way.
+Legend has it that my late uncle, who served in the Italian Navy, spent some time on that ship, probably in a ceremonial way.

 Fifty years ago, I was in my mother’s womb, a few months from my debut into the world.
 I am sure I heard the fireworks as I floated in placenta!

-I always felt that my soul’s decision to incarnate on American soul was intentional (actually, I think it’s all pre-determined, but that is another conversation).
-That, in spite of this lingering hunger to connect to my ancestry, that there is a reason I am here.
 The block I grew up on had a home on the corner that was called “The White House” because it looked like a smaller version of the real deal.
-It was perpendicular to another street called Independence Avenue.
+It intersected with another street called Independence Avenue.
 And one of the first streets my father lived on as a bachelor was called President Street in downtown Brooklyn.
-Politics also fascinated me as a kid.
-I would record on audiocassette the State of the Union speeches given by then-president George Bush (they were so boring, but I felt the desire to record them.
-In retrospect, I think this was practice in spotting liars, who I later felt most politicians to be).

 As a grew up, and now approach what Dante would call “the middle of the journey of my life,” I came to realize that freedom is being able to control my mind.
-To discern what thoughts and behaviors are mine from what I have inherited from school, family, and other things outside of myself.
+To discern what thoughts and behaviors are mine from what I have inherited from school, family, and other aspects outside of myself.
 And it’s an ongoing process, being able to separate the wheat from the chaff, and to, in Walt Whitman’s words, “dismiss whatever insults your own soul.”

-The Declaration of Independence, which preceded the Constitution by thirteen years, was a first (major) step in our country’s individuation, the process (coined by Carl Jung) of becoming your true self.
+The Declaration of Independence, which amazingly preceded the Constitution by thirteen years, was a first major step in our country’s individuation, the process (coined by Carl Jung) of becoming your true self.
 Interestingly, I had the opportunity to see, in person, both an original copy of the Declaration of Independence and Walt Whitman’s Leaves of Grass, as separate and incredible exhibits at the New York Public Library.

 The Declaration of Independence at the New York Public Library.